alchemyplatform/aa-sdk/packages/accounts/src/kernel-zerodev/README.md

 The `KernelBaseValidator` is a plugin that modify how transactions are validated.
 It allows for extension and implementation of arbitrary validation logic.
 It implements 3 methods:

 1. `getAddress` -- this returns the address of the validator
-2. `getOwnerAddress` -- this returns the eligible signer's address for the active smart wallet
+2. `getOwnerAddress` -- this returns the eligible Signer's address for the active smart wallet
-3. `signMessageWithValidatorParams` -- this method signs the userop hash using signer object and then concats additional params based on validator mode.
+3. `signMessageWithValidatorParams` -- this method signs the userop hash using Signer object and then concats additional params based on validator mode.

 ## Contributing